Part 2 of our interview with expat parents Sean & Julie

 S: As soon as we knew we were moving to Cairo I started researching suburbs where other expats lived and there were good international schools to choose from.
 Ali attended Mardi British International School; it is probably the best of all the international schools she has attended over the years.
 The school really became a vital part of our expat life in Cairo, there was a real sense of community.

-BG: It sounds like a fabulous expat experience, but I am guessing there were still draw backs?
+OG: It sounds like a fabulous expat experience, but I am guessing there were still drawbacks?

 J: Unfortunately the job in comparison to Kabul was not as satisfying.
 Egyptians are resilient people and advancing change was a real challenge.
 And the traffic, just dreadful!